 At Birch Wood students are taught in smaller groups, with more than one member of staff in attendance so that we can nurture, challenge and inspire them through to success.
 We are a well-resourced school with many in house specialists including our own commissioned Speech and Language Therapist and Occupational Therapists.
 We also offer a range of other therapies and additional support services including Music Therapy, Rebound Therapy and School Councillor.

 At Birch Wood Area Special school you should receive a warm welcome from students and staff, be inspired by their thirst for learning and positive attitudes, sense their enjoyment and respect for each other and be able to see the positive difference.

-We are honoured to work with our school ambassadors, Matt Hampson and Claire Lomas MBE.
-These inspiring people from the local area do amazing work and we’re proud to have their support.
+We are honoured to work with our school ambassador, Matt Hampson.
+Matt does amazing work and we’re proud to have his support.

 Since his accident in 2005 during an England Under 21 rugby training session, Matt has battled hard to live as normal a life as possible.
 Paralysed from the neck down and breathing via the aid of a ventilator, it is testament to him that he decided to set up the Foundation so that others who have suffered similar catastrophic injuries through sport can receive support and assistance.

 As well as his Foundation duties which include, visiting, mentoring, providing advice and fundraising, Matt delivers inspirational talks to young people and businesses around the country.
 He is also a forwards coach at Oakham School and Oakham Rugby Club, an ambassador for both the RFU’s injured Players Fund and Restart (The Professional Rugby Association’s charity).
 Patron of Special Effect a charity set up to help disabled children communicate through technology.